Please enter your name, email and zip code below to sign up!

 ABCDevelopment and Blackhawks Basketball

 North Corps Community Center Director and former Creighton basketball player Josh Jones oversees the ABCDevelopment basketball program for kids in kindergarten through third grade, the Blackhawks All-Stars program for older elementary and middle school boys and a new skills development program for girls (plans for a competitive girls team are also underway).
 These programs emphasize building character, leadership and communications skills, as well as good sportsmanship and academic excellence.

 Books and Basketball Academy

 In collaboration with the Nothing but Net Foundation, this program allows kids in grades 3-8 to learn basketball skills, while also helping them get a quality education.
 Kids meet twice a week and spend time working on their studies before hitting the basketball court.
-For more information, contact Josh Jones, sports and recreation director, at 402-451-4048.
+For more information, contact Josh Jones, North Corps community center director, at 402-451-4048.

 Wednesday Evening Youth Meal 5:30 p.m.

 J.A.M.
 (Jesus and Me) and Gospel Arts are faith-based music programs, including choir, music theory and instrumental instruction, that meet Wednesdays from 6-7:30 p.m. following the youth meal at 5:30 p.m.

 Our character-building programs meet Wednesdays at 7 p.m. and offer the opportunity for kids to develop strong communication and leadership skills, grow their minds, and explore God's Word, all while having fun and connecting with their peers.
 Programs include:

 While school is out for summer break and parents are working, our summer day camp offers a safe place for kids of all ages to enjoy fun, engaging activities as well as a nutritious breakfast, lunch and late-afternoon snack.
 More than 600 kids attended camp last summer.